openstack/operations-guide/doc/ops-guide/source/preface_ops.rst

    lot of background knowledge.
-However, if you are fairly new to cloud computing, we recommend that you make use of the :doc:`common/glossary` at the back of the book, as well as the online documentation for OpenStack and additional resources mentioned in this book in :doc:`ch_ops_resources`.
+However, if you are fairly new to cloud computing, we recommend that you make use of the :doc:`common/glossary` at the back of the book, as well as the online documentation for OpenStack and additional resources mentioned in this book in :doc:`app_resources`.

 Further Reading
 ---------------